 Spine surgery is rarely an initial treatment for back pain, however, there are a few circumstances that may require surgical treatment.
 Minimally invasive surgery, also known as “keyhole” surgery, uses a thin, telescope-like instrument known as an endoscope, which is inserted through small incisions.
 The endoscope is connected to a tiny video camera – smaller than a dime – which projects an “inside” view of the patient’s body onto television screens in the operating room.
+This minimally invasive spine surgery is commonly referred to as Endoscopic Spine Surgery.

 Most commonly, doctors will advise at least 3 to 6 months of conservative treatment before considering spine surgery.
 Examples of complex spine surgeries that have benefited from less invasive techniques include discectomy, spinal fusion, and spinal disc replacement.
 Our neck and back pain specialists can help you navigate the choices and find the best spine treatment for you.